richardwu/go-perfy/prealloc-slice/README.md

 ## Flags
 ```
-  --max-elems       The maximum number of elements that can be in the final
+  --max-size        The maximum number of elements that can be in the final
                     slice (the size of the input slice).
   --append-pct      The percentage of elements (in the input slice) that will
                     be appended to the final slice.